Burgstall, South Tyrol

-Burgstall ([ˈbʊrkʃtal]; Postal [poˈstal]) is a comune (municipality) in South Tyrol in northern Italy.
+Burgstall ([ˈbʊrkʃtal]; Postal [poˈstal]) is a comune (municipality) and a village in South Tyrol in northern Italy.

 Geography

 Burgstall is located in the Burggrafenamt.
 The municipality extends on the orographically left, eastern side of the valley and has a size of 6.7 km2, with about half of the land being agricultural green or forest.
 The village center is situated at about 270 m, slightly elevated above the valley floor.
 To the east, the municipal area rises up to 1000 m on the slopes of the Tschögglberg mountain; to the west, it ends at the Adige river.

 Burgstall borders the following municipalities: Gargazon, Lana, Merano, Mölten, and Vöran.

 History

 Coat-of-arms

 The emblem shows a eurasian sparrowhawk, which is to fly up, on argent.
 It is the arms of the Knights of Burgstall, the emblem was granted in 1966.

 Society

 Linguistic distribution

-According to the 2011 census, 76.61% of the population speak German, 22.78% Italian and 0.61% Ladin as first language.
+According to the 2024 census, 76.84% of the population speak German, 22.71% Italian and 0.45% Ladin as first language.